ucsdml/ucsdml.github.io/_posts/2021-10-24-interpretable-robust-trees.markdown

 ## Guarantees under different data assumptions

-With enough background, let's look at what kind of guarantees we can give on decision trees.
-We focus on their robustness, interpretability, and accuracy.
-Without any assumptions on the data, we cannot guarantee all three to hold simultaneously.
+Without any assumptions on the data, we cannot guarantee accuracy, interpretability, and robustness to hold simultaneously.
 For example, if the true labels of the examples are different for close examples, a model cannot be astute (accurate and robust).
 In this section, we explore which data properties are sufficient for astuteness and interpretability.